ozgunozerk/state-shift/README.md

 **State-Shift** is a macro library that generates **type-state-pattern boilerplate code for your structs**.
 So that you can write your structs as usual, but still get the benefits of type-safety!

-If you don't appreciate all the boilerplate code required by Type-State-Pattern that makes the DevX worse, but you still like the idea of type-safety provided by it, this is a library for you.
+If you don't appreciate all the boilerplate code required by Type-State-Pattern that makes the DevX worse, but you still like the idea of type-safety provided by it, this library is for you.
 Type-State-Pattern-Macro let's you write your code as if type-state-pattern was not there, yet grants you the benefits of type-safety.
 BEST OF BOTH WORLDS!

 ### What the hell is even Type-State-Pattern?